Moving Quotes: When Cheaper Isn’t Always Better

 - Providing Certificates of Insurance to building management and costs associated with processing them.

-- Valuation coverage (sometimes referred to as insurance): All moving companies are federally obligated to provide at least basic valuation (60 cents per pound of inventory).
+- Valuation coverage (sometimes referred to as insurance): All moving companies are federally obligated to provide at least a basic valuation (60 cents per pound of inventory).
 Be sure to ask about full valuation if you’re moving particularly valuable items.
 More on valuation coverage here

 - Any parking tickets or tolls that are accrued during the move may be added to your bill.

-- Extra services such as furniture disassembly, packing/unpacking, disposal and navigating bulky or heavy items may also result in a higher than expected quote on move day.
+- Extra services such as furniture disassembly, packing/unpacking, disposal, and navigating bulky or heavy items may also result in a higher than expected quote on move day.
 Be sure to ask who is paying for the packing materials as well, especially if you’re getting boxes directly from your moving company.

 Make sure to choose a company that takes these things into account before giving you a quote.
 This is the best way to avoid a stressful experience upon paying for your move.
 There’s nothing worse than thinking you’re below your budget and end up much higher than expected.